rossme/games/the_rock_paper_scissors/README.md

-# a rock, paper, scissors experiment
+# the rock, paper, scissors